 "You did the right thing, Parenti."
 "I hope so," Max said, then turned to walk out.
-As he made his way through the crowded desks, he tried to deal with his sudden resemblance to a stoolie.
-Hell, he argued with himself, why should he feel guilty about trying to help the bum?
-Sure, he'd squealed, butMadisonwas coming apart before his very eyes.
-He had to say something.
-Besides, it was for the creep's own good, he told himself.
+As he made his way through the crowded desks, he tried to deal with his sudden resemblance to a stoolie and began defending himself in his own mind.
+Hell, why should I feel guilty about trying to help the bum?
+Sure, I squealed, but Madison's coming apart before my very eyes.
+I had to say something.
+It's for the bum's own good.
 When he arrived at the desk he watched while Shadoe tried to cram a sheet of paper into a typewriter.
 "Hey, man, you don't have to do that.
 I'll make out the report.
 That's my job, remember?"
 "Whatever," Shadoe snarled, yanking the paper out so hard it ripped.
-The torn paper was just one more thing to grate on his nerves, so with frenzied movements he angrily wadded it up and threw it across the room.

 "Better change your attitude.
 The captain wants to see you."
 "Yeah?"
 Shadoe snarled, jumping up and looking his partner in the eye.
 "It couldn't be that some sneaky cop tipped him off, could it?"
-"Shadoe...
-I was...."
-Max began.

-"Save it!"
+"Shadoe, I-" "Save it!"
 Shadoe snapped.
 Giving Max one last piercing look, he turned, roughly kicking his chair, indifferent to its collision with the other furniture.
 Shoving his partner out of the way, he groggily wove his way through desks until he stood at the captain's open door, glaring.
 "Come in, Madison," the captain said without looking up.
 "Close the door."
-Shadoe stepped in, slammed the door behind him.
+Shadoe stepped in and slammed the door behind him.